emtee40/SurvivalManual-wiki/FAQ.md

 *Q: Can you make this app work with the ultra power saving mode on Samsung devices?*

-A: It does not seem to be possible.
-As far as I was able to find out – apps have to be white-listed from Samsung.
-I have found no option to do this from the app-side.
-Would love to be able to do this – but it does not seem to be possible.
-If you know a way please let me know!
-Also if someone has contact with vendors like Samsung – I also would love if this app gets preinstalled on new phones.
+A: Yes it is quite possible.
+When you turn on ultra power saving mode, the home screen will have eight buttons shaped like a plus for adding apps to your home screen.
+If you press on the plus, you can scroll down to the Survival app, and add it.
+Let me know if someone has contact with vendors like Samsung – I also would love if this app gets preinstalled on new phones.

 *Q: I found a typo – do I have to live with it?*